danifischer/raidTimeline/README.md

 Best via this GitHub Page: https://github.com/danifischer/raidTimeline

+## Example

+You can download the repository and look in the `example` folder ot go [here](http://fischer87.de/logs/raidTimeline/raid.html).

 # Raid Timeline

 Ever wanted to to see an overiew of the raid you just ran?
 Interested in displaying your Elite Insight logs in a nice and beautiful way?